What We Do

-Approximately 240 thousand tonnes of overburden (waste rock) is mined each day from a pit covering about 2.6 square kilometres.
+Up to 240 thousand tonnes of overburden (waste rock) is mined each day from a pit covering about 2.6 square kilometres.
 In addition, about 60 thousand tonnes of ore is mined each day and delivered to the mill for processing.

 The mine and mill operate 24 hours per day, 365 days per year.
 We also hold a number of exploration licenses in the Western Province.

 The operations at OTML consist of the following: